 d) Cummins Generator Technologies India Private Limited (CGT):

-Your Company announces consolidated financial results on an annual basis.
-As requiredunder the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 consolidated financial statements of the Company its subsidiary joint ventures andassociate prepared in accordance with the applicable IndianAccounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards)Rules 2015 as amended form part of the Annual Report and are reflected in the consolidated financial statements ofthe Company.
+As required under the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 consolidated financial statements of the Company its subsidiary jointventures and associate companies prepared in accordance with the applicable IndianAccounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards)Rules 2015 as amended form part of the Annual Report and are reflected in theconsolidated financial statements of the Company.

-The Company will make the said financial statements and related detailed information ofCSSPL available upon the request by any member of the Company.
+The Company will make the said financial statements and related detailed information ofCSSPL available upon the request by any Member of the Company.
 These financial statementswill also be kept open for inspection by any Member at the Registered Office of theCompany and of CSSPL.
-Pursuant to the provisions of section 136 of the Companies Act2013 the financial statements of the Company consolidated financial statements along withrelevant documents and separate financial statements in respect of CSSPL areavailable on the website of the Company.
+Pursuant to the provisions of Section 136 of the Companies Act2013 the financial statements of the Company consolidated financial statements alongwith relevant documents and separate financial statements in respect of CSSPL areavailable on the website of the Company.